Contributing

 Templating

-All our modules are generated based on templating using mustache, this templates are located in the resources directory of the project.
-Actually this templates should consider some variables that will impact the template, this variables are:
+All our modules are generated based on templating using Mustache, these templates are located in the resources directory of the project.

 - lombok: Boolean variable enabled by default, that implies that if you will use any lombok annotation you should consider implement the vanilla version when lombok is disabled.